Country Guide: Russia

 - Purchase document

-- Veterinary Health Certificate must be issued no more than 10 days within arrival of pet.
+- The veterinary health certificate must be issued no more than 10 days within arrival of pet.

 - Wine and spirits (2 L)